atkins126/Delphi64/Readme.md

 - Response.ZlibDeflate;
 - end;

+btw. rem // RedirectCode(@System.Move, @Move2); in RDPSimd64 if you have single threaded app with smallest ram allocations

 The library is well tested, but if you found any trouble please notify me.

 Thank you and best regards